Translated points for contactomorphisms of prequantization spaces over monotone symplectic toric manifolds: Introduction and result

 \subsection{The main result}

 { }

-A major driving force in symplectic topology is the celebrated Arnold conjecture \cite{arnold1965propriete}:
+A major driving force in symplectic topology is the celebrated Arnold conjecture \cite{Arn65}:

-While in general diffeomorphisms and even symplectomorphisms have far fewer fixed points, it has now been proved in full generality in a homological version using Floer homology (see for instance \cite{Flo89b}, \cite{Hof-Sal1995}, \cite{Ono95}, \cite{liu98}, \cite{Ken99}): on any closed symplectic manifold $(M,\omega)$, \textit{non-degenerate} Hamiltonian symplectomorphisms have at least $\dim H^*(M,\mathbb{Q})$ fixed points.
-Results were also obtained about general, not necessarily non-degenerate Hamiltonian symplectomorphisms, by Oh \cite{Oh90}, Schwarz \cite{Schwarz98}, and Givental \cite{Giv1995}.
+While in general diffeomorphisms and even symplectomorphisms have far fewer fixed points, it has been proved in full generality in a homological version using Floer homology (see for instance \cite{Flo89a}, \cite{HS95}, \cite{Ono95}, \cite{LT98}, \cite{FO99}): \textit{on any closed symplectic manifold $(M,\omega)$, \emph{non-degenerate} Hamiltonian symplectomorphisms have at least $\dim H^*(M; \mathbb{Q})$ fixed points}.\footnote{A fixed point $x \in M$ of a symplectomorphism $\phi$ is called \textit{non-degenerate} if $\text{det}(\droit_x \phi - Id_M) \neq 0$, or equivalently if the graph of $\phi$ is transversal to the diagonal in $M \times M$ at the point $x$.
+A symplectomorphism is called non-degenerate if it is non-degenerate at all its fixed points.} For general, not necessarily non-degenerate Hamiltonian symplectomorphisms, several estimates have been obtained, by Oh \cite{Ono95}, Schwarz \cite{Sch98}, and Givental \cite{Giv95}.
 The present paper is closer in spirit to the latter results.

-The analogue of the Arnold conjecture in contact topology was introduced by S.\ Sandon \cite{sandon2013morse}.
+The analogue of the Arnold conjecture in contact topology was introduced by S.\ Sandon \cite{San13}, through the notion of \textit{translated points}.
 Recall that a cooriented \textbf{contact manifold} \footnote{In this paper we will simply say \textit{contact manifold}.} is a pair $(V,\xi)$, where $V$ is an odd-dimensional manifold, and $\xi$ is a maximally non-integrable cooriented hyperplane field, called a \textbf{contact structure}.
 A \textbf{contactomorphism} of $(V,\xi)$ is a diffeomorphism preserving $\xi$ and its coorientation.
-Since contact manifolds are odd-dimensional, in general contactomorphisms have no fixed points.
-Instead, Sandon \cite{Sandon2009contact} introduced the notion of \textit{translated points}.
-To define it, fix a \textbf{contact form} $\alpha$, which is a $1$-form such that $\xi = \ker \alpha$ and $\droit \alpha_{|\xi}$ is non-degenerate.
-The \textbf{Reeb vector field $R_{\alpha}$ of $\alpha$} is defined by
+In order to define the notion of translated points, fix a \textbf{contact form} $\alpha$ for $\xi$, that is a $1$-form such that $\xi = \ker \alpha$.
+Note that the maximal non-integrability of $\xi$ is equivalent to the non-degeneracy of the restriction $\droit \alpha_{|\xi}$ of $\droit \alpha$ to $\xi$.
+The \textbf{Reeb vector field} $R_{\alpha}$ of $\alpha$ is defined by